 It was challenging.
 My parents didn’t understand what I was doing.
-They thought I’ll find online teaching jobs as my friends do.
-The time was ticking, I needed to find an alternative as fast as I could—to silence them, at least.
+They thought I’d find online teaching jobs as my friends do.
+The time was ticking.
+I needed to find an alternative as fast as possible—to silence them, at least.

 For obvious reasons, I needed money to start and own a self-hosted website, paid plugins, and site themes to maximize my writing reach.

 I left my teaching job without thinking of the outcomes.
 It was reckless.
 I know.
-For a 20-year-old, staying under the roof of my parents had placed too much pressure on my shoulders.
+For a 20-year-old, staying under my parents’ roof had placed too much pressure on my shoulders.

 So, I took the risk out of desperation.
 Fortunately, my post got accepted on Lifehack and other websites.
-Later, I got hired as a freelance writer and years after, my family acknowledged my new profession.
+Later, I got hired as a freelance writer, and my family acknowledged my new profession years after.

 That’s the beauty of writing.

-Not only does it allow you to make more income than your 9 to 5 job, but it also helps you improve your writing and find your voice in various ways.
+It allows you to make more income than your 9 to 5 job and helps you improve your writing and find your voice in various ways.

 When you start working for someone, you muster the courage.
-It’s your first and important skill to develop.
-I guess it’s true to all who were brave enough to take calculated risks such as career-change.
+It’s your first and most important skill to develop.
+I guess it’s true to all brave enough to take calculated risks such as career change.